128technology/docs/docs/config_app_ident.md

 ## Application Summary

-The Application Summary is available for each router with Application Identification enabled.
-Use the steps below to configure Application Learning mode.
+The Application Summary is available for routers where both Application Identification and Summary Tracking are enabled. `summary-tracking` is enabled by default, and `application-identification` must be set to `mode all`.
 Refer to [Application Summary](how_to_use_app_summary.md) to learn more about using the Application Summary.

 ### Configuring Learning Mode and Application Summary